rjkviegas/skills-workshops/week-6/critical-thinking-planning-session/README.md

 ```

 ### Scope
 Describes the scope of the work to be done as part of the task.
-For example, in the above use story, there may be two bits of work to be done - building a form to which the photo is uploaded and building an API to which the uploaded photo is send on the server.
-These may be split into two separate tasks, which the scope of one task being `'Front end'` and the second being `'API and file storage'`.
+For example, in the above use story, there may be two bits of work to be done - building a form to which the photo is uploaded and building an API to which the uploaded photo is sent on the server.
+These may be split into two separate tasks, with the scope of one task being `'Front end'` and the second being `'API and file storage'`.

 ### Acceptance criteria
 Describes a series of objective tests that can be used to accept when the work is finished.
 This is not the same as a user story; they are usually more specific and may include edge or error cases.